Girish-Hiremath/OTP-Verification-System/README.md

 **Project Requirements:**

-Implement a function to generate a 6-digit OTP randomly.
+1. Implement a function to generate a 6-digit OTP randomly.:

-Develop a function to simulate sending the OTP to the user's email address.
+2. Develop a function to simulate sending the OTP to the user's email address.:

-Create a function to prompt the user to enter the OTP received in their email.
+3. Create a function to prompt the user to enter the OTP received in their email.:

-Implement a function to verify if the entered OTP matches the generated OTP.
+4. Implement a function to verify if the entered OTP matches the generated OTP.:

-Ensure proper error handling and user-friendly prompts throughout the system.
+5. Ensure proper error handling and user-friendly prompts throughout the system.:

-Allow the user to retry OTP entry in case of incorrect input.
+6. Allow the user to retry OTP entry in case of incorrect input.:

 **Project Deliverables:**